regret-index/Administrix-Mod/README.md

 is inspired by Toyosatomimi no Miko (豊聡耳 神子), a character from the _Touhou Project_ series.

 Latest releases can be found [here](https://github.com/regret-index/Administrix-Mod/releases).
 The versions changelog can be found [here](https://github.com/regret-index/Administrix-Mod/blob/master/changelog.txt).
+A full content summary can be found [here](https://regret-index.github.io/Administrix-Summary/).

 --== Credits ==--
 ======